epritchard13/FPGA-DAW/readme.md

 ## Project Overview

 This is a digital audio workstation - a tool that allows musicians or audio engineers to record, process, and mix audio digitally.
 It uses a very low cost microcontroller to handle basic IO and a low-cost FPGA to handle digital signal processing and read/write from storage and RAM.
 Data storage is provided by an SD card.
-Memory is provided by an 8MB Psuedo-static RAM (PSRAM), which is a DRAM IC with a memory controller attached to eliminate the need to constantly refresh the memory.
+Dynamic memory is provided by an 8MB Psuedo-static RAM (PSRAM), which is a DRAM IC with a memory controller attached to eliminate the need to constantly refresh the memory.
 This gives us a decent amount of capacity without requring a complex memory interface.

 ## Educational Value Added